Arthritis Relief Treatment Questions and Answers

 Who is the best doctor for arthritis?

 Most people with arthritis will need a comprehensive care plan that may include various doctors and healthcare professionals.
 This could include a primary care provider or family doctor, a specialist such as a rheumatologist, and a chiropractor and/or physical therapist.

 At Hoboken Integrated Healthcare, our clinic is managed by renowned chiropractor Dr. Joseph Canova, who has more than three decades of experience, including in arthritis treatment and management.
 We also have a team of physical therapists that can aid in your arthritis treatment in addition to his chiropractic care.
 We understand that arthritis can be a very distressing condition to live with, and it can impact your overall well being and ability to participate in everyday activities.
 We are here to help you adjust to living with your arthritis, find pain relief, and learn to manage it in a way that works best for you.
-We serve the surrounding areas of Hoboken NJ, Jersey City NJ, Union City NJ, Secaucus NJ, Newark NJ, and North Bergen NJ.
+We are located at 90 Hudson St Hoboken, NJ 07030.
+Please give us a call or request an appointment online.
+We serve patients from Hoboken NJ, Jersey City NJ, Union City NJ, Secaucus NJ, Newark NJ, and North Bergen NJ.